rokobo/From-Nand-gates-to-Tetris-implementation/README.md

   <img src="https://github.com/rokobo/From-Nand-gates-to-Tetris-implementation/blob/main/images/RokoboKitchenPreview.png?raw=true"/>
 </p>

-## 10 - Jack Tokenizer
+## 10 - Jack Analyzer

 Part 10 is the first of two parts of a Jack to VM compiler.
 In this part, the program `JackTokenizer.py` translates Jack code into a XML parse tree.
 Challenges for this project included:

 1. Tokenizing a Jack file.
 2. Understanding the Jack grammar rules.
 3. Identifying language constructs.
-4. Translating language constructs to a XML parse tree.
+4. Parsing language constructs to a XML parse tree.

 The way the translator worked was by enclosing terminal tokens in one of 5 categories and those categories inside other non-terminal tokens (the top-most token being `<class>`).
 Here are the grammar rules for the Jack language: